wb14123/blog/jekyll/_posts/2024-06-03-Random-Video-Playlists-for-Self-Hosted-Videos.markdown

 * No transcoding on the server.
 * The solution needs to be self hosted, free and open.

 I think I need to add more details about "no transcoding on the server" since a lot of solutions need that.
 All my devices are compatible to play the formats in my video collection.
-So it's a waste of resource to do another transcoding on the server, especially my video server is also the desktop PC I use the most everyday.
-If this is not a requirement to you, you may be able to find much better solutions.
-That's why I listed everything I've tried so it may help someone even it's not the solution I chose at last.
+So it's a waste of resources to do another transcoding on the server, especially since my video server is also the desktop PC I use the most every day.
+If this is not a requirement for you, you may be able to find much better solutions.
+That's why I listed everything I've tried so it may help someone even if it's not the solution I chose at last.

 So here you go.
 If you just want to see my final solution, go to the last section.